 Open shelving just isn’t working for the average homeowner.
 Not only does it allow dust to collect on dishes, but it also takes away storage space.
 One section of open shelves or a single shelf for displaying special pieces is acceptable.

-The objection is to open shelving that has displaced wall cabinets altogether.
+The objection to open shelving is that it has displaced wall cabinets altogether.
 The look is undeniably appealing.
 However, practicality must win out when a kitchen is used every day.

 Induction-style ranges are becoming more popular, replacing gas or electric in newly remodeled kitchens.
 Not only are the stovetops easier to clean and maintain, but induction cooking is also more energy-efficient and environmentally-friendly than gas.
 And safer, since the cooktop stays cool.

 Natural wood tones for cabinets in both light and dark finishes are coming back, on track to replace painted finishes as most popular.
 Wood pairs with both white and darker paint colors.
 It satisfies people’s desire to be connected to the outdoors.

 Walnut cabinets lend a warmth to the whole room and look especially beautiful paired with stone countertops.
 But Walnut looks good with anything.

 The more natural light you can get into your kitchen, the better.
 Homeowners are adding more (or bigger) windows to their kitchens in efforts to bring the outdoors inside — helping a kitchen to feel more open.
 Sunlight makes any room more inviting, and natural elements are instant mood boosters, making any time spent in the kitchen feel more positive overall.